 2. Stay Hydrated

 In order to properly eliminate toxins, it is best to stay very well hydrated.
 Even though it may seem inconvenient to use the restroom so frequently, you will be helping your body eliminate unnecessary toxins and supporting your immune system.
 Try to drink 6-8 glasses of filtered water per day.

 3. Stay Regular

 Ideally, you want to have at least one bowel movement per day to ensure that unwanted toxins are removed from your body.
-To help get things moving, try to ensure that your diet is fully of fiber-rich foods.
-This can be easily achieved with healthy side dishes including heart healthy foods such as sweet potatoes, broccoli, leafy greens, kiwi fruit, and berries.
+To help get things moving, try to ensure that your diet is ful of fiber-rich foods.
+This can be easily achieved with healthy side dishes, including heart-healthy foods such as sweet potatoes, broccoli, leafy greens, kiwi fruit, and berries.

 If you are not having one bowel movement per day, this is a sign from your gut that something is not functioning properly.
 If constipation has become a chronic problem for you, I would highly recommend taking magnesium citrate, vitamin C, and more fiber.